One of the courses that I enjoyed most at Virginia Tech is a course I took as a second year student:

 Before getting into the actual implementation, I think it's worth it to go over some of the quirks about Scratch that you might see appear throughout this project.
 Scratch, understandably, tries to make their platform as friendly as possible to inexperienced programmers.
 Because of this, it's missing some foundational components you'd normally see in text-based languages.
 Among the most notable of these missing features are functions (kind of).
 Scratch, instead, allows you to create “My Blocks”, which can take variables as parameters, but have no concept of a return value.
 Therefore, similar to what you would find in assembly, “My Blocks” can set a variable/register designated to store the return value which can be read from the calling code.
 This makes programming in Scratch for these types of projects feel like something out of a colorful children's book called “Drag and Drop Assembly”.

 For my program, I decided to use a variable called "ax" to store the desired return values for "My Blocks".
-For simple operations, this may just be a set variable block.
-For example, to emulate a function hex2dec that converts a hexadecimal value to decimal, you could use

 The deeper I got into this project, the more I found myself following assembly practices.
 For example, I started to create my own general purpose registers for internal use in custom block.
 Furthermore, most of the helper custom blocks that I decided to create a almost entirely comprised of either variable manipulation blocks or calls to other custom blocks.
 Although on opposite ends of the technical spectrum, I found the translation between Scratch blocks and assembly instructions wasn't as far off as I initially expected.